bidi-tex/xepersian/README.md

-Since handing over maintenance of these packages for personal reasons, Vafa Kahlighi has found time to make some further updates (via the bidirtex github repositories), changes made there will be merged back to this canonical source.
+Since handing over maintenance of these packages for personal reasons, Vafa Kahlighi has found time to make some further updates (via the persiantex github repository), changes made there will be merged back to this canonical source.